 The brake line lengths have been set carefully during testing.
 We feel it is better to have slightly long brake lines and to fly with a wrap when necessary.
+DO NOT shorten the factory set brake lengths otherwise you risk engaging the trailing edge when the trimmers are released.

 - Ensure both main brake lines are of equal length. - If a brake handle has been removed, check that its line is still routed through the pulley when it is replaced. - When the brake handles are released in flight, the brake lines should be slack.
-There

-In thermic or turbulent air it is recommended pull the trimmers to the slowest position or at least to the lower white line and fly the glider actively. must be a substantial "bow" in them to guarantee no deformation of the trailing edge.

-• There must be a minimum of 10cm of free play before the brakes begin to deform the trailing edge.
+There must be a substantial "bow" to guarantee no deformation of the trailing edge. - There must be a minimum of 10cm of free play before the brakes begin to deform the trailing edge.
+This prevents the trailing edge from being deformed when using the speed system, releasing the trimmers or when controlling the wing with the TST.